-By signature on the proposal, offerors certify that they comply with:
+By signature on the proposal, offerors certify that they comply with the following:

-- A. the laws of the State of Alaska and any regulations issued thereunder, - B. the applicable portion of the Federal Civil Rights Act of 1964 and the regulations issued thereunder. - C. the Equal Employment Opportunity Act and the regulations issued thereunder by the federal government, - D. the Americans with Disabilities Act of 1990, and the regulations issued thereunder by the federal government, (the cost of compliance will be the responsibility of the Contractor), - E. all terms and conditions set out in this RFP, - F. a condition that the proposal submitted was independently arrived at, without collusion, under penalty of perjury, - G. the budget information submitted in the proposal is accurate, true and correct, - H. that their offers will remain open and valid for at least 150 days (from the proposal due date), and - I. that programs, services, and activities provided to the general public under the resulting contract conform with the Americans with Disabilities Act of 1990, and the regulations issued thereunder by the federal government. - J. by placing their signature on their proposal, proposers certify that their activities and proposal meets the provisions of the Federal Government's "Certificate of Independent Price Determination", FAR 52.203.2 (copy in attachments).
+- A. the laws of the State of Alaska; - B. the applicable portion of the Federal Civil Rights Act of 1964; - C. the Equal Employment Opportunity Act and the regulations issued thereunder by the federal government; - D. the Americans with Disabilities Act of 1990 and the regulations issued thereunder by the federal government;

+E. all terms and conditions set out in this RFP;

+- F. a condition that the proposal submitted was independently arrived at, without collusion, under penalty of perjury; and - G. that the offers will remain open and valid for at least 90 days.

-If any offeror fails to comply with [A] through [J] of this paragraph, the State reserves the right to disregard the proposal, terminate the contract, or consider the contractor in default.
+If any offeror fails to comply with [a] through [g] of this paragraph, the state reserves the right to disregard the proposal, terminate the contract, or consider the contractor in default.